We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Rumpl Camping Blanket

 Unlike some hunters who seem just fine walking around in jeans and a vest during a blizzard, I get cold as soon as I stop moving.
 I used to pack an extra jacket to drape over my legs in deer and layout blinds, but (surprise) it turns out coats don’t actually fit your legs that well.
 Last fall I actually packed Rumpl’s throw-size blanket and shot an elk with it in my lap after a four-hour stake out.
 The compressible puffy pulls double-duty on hunts, and it’s handy even if you don’t actually bring it into the blind: throw it in your tent at base camp, keep it in the truck for camping and emergencies, or pack it along when hunting with kids.
-The Rumpl comes in three sizes (throw, 1-person, and 2-person), and a bunh of concealment-friendly colors.
-Their down blanket even comes in Realtree, and they’ve also got a buffalo-check Sherpa version if you’re just looking for a cozy truck blanket.
+The Rumpl comes in several sizes (throw, 1-person, and 2-person), and a bunh of concealment-friendly colors.
+Their down blanket even comes in camo.
 Rumpls pack into their own stuff sacks and are mercifully machine washable.